 - Cook the green beans, carrots, zucchini, and cabbage in water until soft.
 (I did this in the pressure cooker, with 1/2 cup of water at high pressure for 5 minutes.)
 When they’re soft, add the peas and mash the vegetables well, in the liquid.
-Stir in the cooked dal.

 - Heat a good non-stick wok or large pot.
 Add the onions and cook, adding a little water as necessary, until they begin to brown, about 4 minutes.
 Add the ginger, garlic, and bell peppers and cook for another 2 minutes.

 - Stir in the pav bhaji masala, red chili powder, turmeric, and salt.
 Add the tomatoes, and cook until they start to break down, about 5 minutes.
-Add the mashed vegetables and salt to taste.
+Add the dal and the mashed vegetables and salt to taste.
 Cook on low for about 20 minutes.
 Add lemon juice and serve on toasted buns, with pita bread, or as a dip.

 Please pin and share!

 I hope you enjoy this remake of Pav Bhaji.
 If you’re a potato lover, be sure to try the original recipe.

 To those who wondered about substituting garam masala for the pav bhaji masala.
 I wouldn't recommend it!
 The two masalas are quite different — and garam masala isn't usually used in amounts over 1 teaspoon.